Fire Fighter Requirements and Job Data

 Certificate or Degree in Fire Science

-Certificates, associate's degrees and bachelor's degrees in fire science are widely available at vocational colleges and 4-year universities.
+Associate's degrees, bachelor's degrees and certificates in fire science are widely available at vocational colleges and 4-year universities.
 Many of these programs are administered by fire academies, which are associated with both a school and the local fire department.

 Students in a fire science program study various fire investigation methods as well as techniques for controlling a fire with equipment, like axes, fire extinguishers, ladders and chainsaws.
 These programs also typically include instruction in fire prevention and teaching fire safety to the public.
 Additionally, fire science students are taught basic first aid, CPR and proper handling of hazardous materials.